Orientation camps in Hong Kong

-The aim of organizing Ocamps is to enable freshmen in meeting new friends through getting along with a group of freshmen in the camp.
+The aim of organising Ocamps is to enable freshmen in meeting new friends through getting along with a group of freshmen in the camp.
 Also, it aims to let freshmen understand and then adapt to the lifestyle and culture in university.
 It also boosts the sense of belonging of students to the university.
 Furthermore, some Ocamps like to spread messages to students, for example, standing up against injustice etc.

 History

 There is no accurate information about the first orientation camp in Hong Kong but the earliest camp recorded was in the 1970s, held by University of Hong Kong.
-Then other universities started organizing it following Hong Kong University.
+Then other universities started organising it following Hong Kong University.

 Group Mother and Father

 In each group, there will be two to four group leaders, mostly voluntary senior students (Year 2 or above) and also some alumni.
 They are known as “Group Mother” (組媽) and “Group Father” (組爸) as their role in the groups is to take care of the freshmen, i.e. the “group sons” (組仔) and “group daughters” (組女).
 They also have to design and create some handy gifts to the freshmen such as bags, hand fans and bracelets, which represent their groups.